-The second row of figure 1 shows the quality of the image when filtered accepting only the "relevant patterns" to be stored in the AM.
+The second row of figure 1 shows the quality of the image when filtered accepting only the "good patterns" stored in the AM.
 The associative memory works as an edge detector algorithm able to extract the salient features.
 The extracted features can be processed with fast but complex reconstruction algorithms implemented on FPGA.
-The reduction of execution time of image reconstruction to be applied after the AM filtering function, would exploit the computing power of parallel arrays of Field Programmable Gate Arrays (FPGAs) as we do in the FTK [3] project to find clusters of contiguous pixels above a certain programmable threshold [4].
+The reduction of execution time of image reconstruction to be applied after the AM filtering function, would exploit the computing power of parallel arrays of Field Programmable Gate Arrays (FPGAs) as we do in the FTK [3] project to find clusters of contiguous pixels above a certain programmable threshold.
+A synthetic description of the algorithm implementation